rebelsky/csc207c/_eboards/eboard38.md

   your process and why it was successful (or how you made it successful).

-### Development #3: Unit Testing
+### Development #3: Unit testing

-* Too few of you include comments in your unit tests.
-But it's nice for someone to see what you are testing.
+Too few of you include comments in your unit tests.
+In my experience, you will forget why you wrote your tests.
+The comments help us remember.

-     * `checkEquals(X,Y)` vs `checkEquals(X,Y,"Comment")`
-* In some cases, I was hoping for more of a mix of tests and text (either you had tests but almost no text, or text but almost no tests).
+* Bad: `assertEquals(Expected, Expression);`
+* Good: `assertEquals("Message", Expected, Expression)`

+I expect to see a mix of tests and explanatory text.
+The text should explain what unit testing is and why we use it.
+It might also describe the tests.
+The tests should be sensible, real tests.

-### Development #5: Version Control
+### Development #5: Version control

-* Please include a git log from a project.
+Please include a git log from a project.

-* And remember that it's supposed to show collaboration.
+Remember that the log is supposed to show collaboration.
 That means there should be more than one committer (or an explanation as to why there's only one committer).

-### Develpoment #6: Code Reading
+### Develpoment #6: Code reading

-* Code reading is more than "there's a for loop here".
+Code reading is more than "there's a for loop here".
 You should describe the design decisions embedded in the code and the relation of the class to a larger ecosystem.
 (Why did someone create this class?)

-* The specification says "_Read, understand, **and modify** code that you did not write._" I'd like to see appropriate modifications and a description of that modification.
+The specification says "_Read, understand, **and modify** code that you did not write._" I'd like to see appropriate modifications and a description of that modification.

 ### Development #7: Documentation

-* I'm a bit surprised at what people submitted, so I'm going to give some tips.
+Central tips:

 * Make sure to use Javadoc comments.
 * Make sure to use correct spelling.
 * Make sure to comment methods, constructors, and fields.
 * Make sure that your comments say more than "Helper method".

+The following things would be nice, but are not strictly necessary.

-* Ideally: Document parameters and such.
+* Document parameters and such.
 (I don't regularly do so, so I won't force you to do so.)
-* Ideally: Put in section separators.
+* Put in section separators.
-* Ideally: Include internal comments to explain more confusing parts of code.
+* Include internal comments to explain more confusing parts of code.
-* Ideally: Do not include internal comments that simply restate what the code does. `// Add one to x` above `x++;` does not help the reader.
+* Do not include internal comments that simply restate what the code does.
+  `// Add one to x` above `x++;` does not help the reader and therefore just clogs your code.

-### Development #9: Use Libraries
+### Development #9: Use libraries

-* Please focus on libraries in which you don't know the internals.
+Please focus on libraries in which you don't know the internals.
 (That is, don't say "I used Sam's X class.")
 You've demonstrated knowledge of using such libraries in the Code Reading LO.

+Most of the libraries you've used are from the Java API.

 ### Development #10: Exceptions

 _Signal and recover from errors using exceptions._

-* Make sure you include an example of throwing an exception.
+Make sure you include an example of throwing an exception.

-* Make sure you include an example of catching an exception (or being ready to catch an exception).
+Make sure you include an example of catching an exception (or being ready to catch an exception).

-* Make sure that your recovery is reasonable.
+Make sure that your recovery is reasonable.

-* Narrate both.
+Narrate both.

 ### ADTs/DSs #1: Lists

-* Even though Java includes it, `get(int i)` is **not** a core list operation.
+Even though Java includes it, `get(int i)` is **not** a core list operation.

 ### ADTs/DSs #2: Stacks

-* Here and in other ADTs/DSs, start with the PUM, or at least something like the PUM.
+Here and in other ADTs/DSs, start with the PUM, or at least something like the PUM.
 At least the PM.
+At least the P.

-### ADTs/DSs #7: Binary Search Trees
+### ADTs/DSs #7: Binary search trees

-* Bit trees are not BSTs.
+Bit trees are not BSTs.
 Neither are heaps.

-* Please include code for `get` and `set`.
+Please include code for `get` and `set`.

-### ADTs/DSs #10: Array-Based Structures
+### ADTs/DSs #10: Array-based structures

-* Make sure to explain why we use arrays in implementations.
+Make sure to explain why we use arrays in implementations.

-* Make sure to explain how you are using an array in the implementation.
+Make sure to explain how you are using an array in the implementation.

-* Make sure to include code that explicitly works with an array.
+Make sure to include code that explicitly works with an array.

 Questions
 ---------